 America’s criminal justice system has an overarching reach on every American’s life, every day.
 Every time Americans make a phone call, text, earns a dollar, spends a dollar, drives, browses on the internet or social media, etc. they’re operating in an enveloped microcosm of America’s criminal justice system – like a goldfish swimming around completely unaware of the fish tank.

-As with all institutions, the test for America’s criminal justice system is time, but times are changing quickly.
+As with all institutions, the test for America’s criminal justice system is time.
+However, American folkways are changing faster now than ever before.
 Combining COVID-19’s effects with advents such as smart technology, cryptocurrencies, virtual school and work, social media, electric vehicles, etc. the “American Way” is in flux.
-As a result, American laws, which have been and always will be the fabric of American society, are also at a historical crossroad.
+As a result, the very fabric of American society, the laws of the land for the land of the free and home of the brave, are also changing.

-Inherent Internal Conflicts Within American Checks & Balances System
+Inherent Conflicts In America's Checks & Balances System

 As taught in K-12 Government or Civics class, there are three branches of government: